 The Definitive Guide – Stone Coated Metal Roofing vs. Asphalt Shingles

-After all, no one gets excited about thinking of the cost and details that go into replacing your existing roof.
+But it can be overwhelming to think about the cost and details that go into replacing your existing roof.

-Stone-coated metal roofing is becoming more popular and visible on houses today, and many homeowners are wondering if it is worth making the switch from traditional asphalt shingles to stone coated metal shingles.
+Stone-coated metal roofing is becoming more popular in houses today, and many homeowners are wondering if it is worth making the switch from traditional asphalt shingles to stone-coated metal shingles.

 So how do you decide between the two?